Rambatino/teer/README.md

 kpis.slice_from(names, 'Bob') # translates as select only Bob's KPIs
 ```

-Also see `template_engine_spec.rb`.
+Also see `teer_spec.rb`.
 Markdown can be written, returning a result such as:

 Behaviour change was worst for respondents who selected: